Forest-Protocols/safe-scan-provider/README.md

         --details <JSON file name - (Detailed information about the Actor)> \
         --account <Private key of the caller's wallet>
    ```
-7. Save your detail file into `data/details` folder.
+7. Later you will need to copy your JSON details file into `data/details/[filename]` path of the Provider Base Template repo you will fork and clone, so remember where you have this file.
+The `[filename]` doesn't matter, choose whatever you like.

 #### 1.2 Register a New Protocol

 Each Protocol is a separate smart contract that is deployed by the Registry main protocol contract.
-To deploy a new Protocol:

-First, you need to create a file containing detailed information about this Protocol.
+To deploy a new Protocol, first you need to create a file containing detailed information about it.
 You have two options to do this:

 ##### **Option 1:** Human-Readable Format